siddharth-maharana/siddharth-maharana.github.io/_pages/group.md

 author_profile: true
 ---

-> **📢 We are recruiting!**
+> We are looking for motivated **PhD students, Master's students, undergraduate interns, and project students** interested in observational astrophysics or astronomical instrumentation development, including software development.
 >
-> We are looking for motivated **PhD students, Master's students, undergraduate interns, and project students** interested in observational astrophyscis or astronomical instrumentation development, including sofware development.
->
 > If you enjoy building instruments that enable new discoveries, please get in touch.
-Students from **Physics, Astronomy, Optical Engineering, Mechanical Engineering, Electronics, and related disciplines** are encouraged to contact me.
+Students from **Physics, Astronomy, Engineering, and related disciplines** are encouraged to contact me.

 ## Opportunities
+> Please look out this space for future annoucements.

 ### PhD Students